-Shelly Berg is the music director of The Jazz Cruise (thejazzcruise.com) and maintains a busy, worldwide schedule of jazz festival and club performances, and has performed and/or recorded with a “Who’s Who” of jazz legends including Ray Brown, Louie Bellson, Eddie Daniels, Peter Erskine, Jon Faddis, Woody Herman, James Moody, Arturo Sandoval, Tom Scott, Clark Terry and Bill Watrous, to name a few.
-Dave Brubeck raves, "Shelly Berg is a great jazz pianist who has a total command of his instrument.”
+Shelly Berg is the music director of The Jazz Cruise (thejazzcruise.com) and maintains a busy, worldwide schedule of jazz festival and club performances.
+He was a finalist in the 1988 Great American Jazz Piano Competition and has performed and/or recorded with a “Who’s Who” of jazz legends, including Ray Brown, Louie Bellson, Eddie Daniels, Peter Erskine, Branford Marsalis, Gregg Field, Chuck Berghofer, Dave Grusin, Woody Herman, Arturo Sandoval, Clark Terry, and Bill Watrous to name just a few.
+Dave Brubeck raved, “Shelly Berg is a great jazz pianist who has a total command of his instrument.”

-A Steinway piano artist, Shelly Berg is the Dean of the Frost School of Music at the University of Miami, a position he has held since June 2007.
+Shelly Berg is the Dean of the Phillip and Patricia Frost School of Music at the University of Miami, a position he has held since June 2007.
 In addition to his leadership role as dean, he is the Patricia L. Frost Professor of Music and teaches classical improvisation and private piano students.
-He previously held the McCoy/Sample Professor of Jazz Studies at the USC Thornton School of Music where he was on faculty for 16 years.
-He is a past president of the International Association for Jazz Education (IAJE), and was honored as the 2003 "Educator of the Year" by the Los Angeles Jazz Society.
-In 2002, Shelly was the recipient of the IAJE Lawrence Berk Leadership Award and in 2000 the Los Angeles Times named him one of three “Educators for the Millennium."
-Shelly was a finalist in the 1988 Great American Jazz Piano Competition and has appeared as a performer and lecturer throughout the United States as well as in Canada, Venezuela, Costa Rica, Mexico, Europe, Japan, and Israel.
+He previously held the McCoy/Sample professorship of Jazz Studies in the Thornton School of Music at the University of Southern California where he taught for 16 years.
+He is a past president of the International Association for Jazz Education (IAJE), and was named 2003 Educator of the Year by the Los Angeles Jazz Society.
+In 2002, Shelly was the recipient of the IAJE Lawrence Berk Leadership Award.
+In 2000, the Los Angeles Times named him one of three “Educators for the Millennium.”
+He has appeared as a performer and lecturer throughout the United States as well as in Canada, Venezuela, Costa Rica, Mexico, Europe, Japan, and Israel.
 Shelly has numerous compositions for jazz ensemble in publication, and his texts include the Chop-Monster improvisation series and Essentials of Jazz Theory (Alfred Publishing), and Jazz Improvisation: The Goal-Note Method (Kendor Music).